This is for my Mompreneurs: How to Startup

 Now that your business is on it’s way to being in tip-top legal and accounting shape, you’ll want to think about your branding!

 If your business is just an idea in your head or if you’re at the beginning stages of your business, getting started can be overwhelming.
 Starting with a solid brand foundation can help you gain the clarity to talk about your business in a clear, concise and confident way.
 If you have an already established business but aren't communicating your message properly, you are probably not attracting your ideal audience or turning the type of profit you'd like to see.

-If you attended the Happy Mom Conference in May, you were in the lucky bunch that got to hear Hilary Hartling speak in person and lead an awesome branding workshop.
+If you attended the Happy Mom Conference back in 2018, you were in the lucky bunch that got to hear Hilary Hartling speak in person and lead an awesome branding workshop.
 BUT, if you missed it, not to worry because she's sharing some key branding tips here today!
 There are many steps to building your strategic brand, but to start, Hilary's sharing how you can connect to the "why" of your brand and heart of your client.

 5 Steps to Finding Brand Clarity by Hilary Hartling

 1. Start by creating a brand vision board

 This will get you out of your over-thinking brain and guide you to follow your heart.
 Pull images together (use Pinterest if you’d like) that reflect what you want your brand to represent.
 Write down why you specifically chose each picture.

 2. Be purposeful with your brand

 What do you want others to know, feel, and do when they come across your brand?
 This helps you think through the information you need to communicate to be clear, how you need to craft messaging that connects and attracts and the call to action you need to continue the conversation with your ideal clients.